23004027/Exp-7-Synchornous-counters-/README.md

-# Exp-6-Synchornous-counters - up counter and down counter
+# Exp 6 Synchornous-counters up counter and down counter
 # BY:VIGNESH.V
 # REGISTER NUMBER:23004027
 ### AIM: To implement 3 bit up and down counters and validate  functionality.